Lab

 Angélica Oliveira completed her Master’s degree in Social Psychology at the University of Brasília (Brazil) and is currently doing her Ph.D. with Pat Barclay at the University of Guelph.
 Her research seeks to understand why people engage in the spread of misinformation.
 She investigates particularities of viral information, what motivates individuals to spread certain types of information, and how these individuals are perceived by others.
 Research interests also include personal relative deprivation, risk-taking, and analytic thinking.

-Oliver Twardus is a graduate student in the Neuroscience and Applied Cognitive Science Program at the University of Guelph.
-He is currently completing his Masters and will be starting a PhD in Fall 2023 (both with Pat Barclay).
+Oliver Twardus completed his Masters in 2023 in the Barclay lab at the University of Guelph and is currently a second-year PhD student.
 His research is focused on applying a behavioral ecology lens to online environments – to further our understanding of what makes these environments different from real-world environments, and identify the ramifications of those differences.
+In particular, he is focusing on inequality in attention in online environments.
 His interests include behavioral ecology, epistemology, reputation & cooperation, (dis)honest signaling, and misinformation.

 Sandeep Mishra is an Associate Professor in the Lang School of Business at the University of Guelph.
 He did two years of postdoctoral work with Pat Barclay in 2011-2012, before starting a faculty position as the Viterra Faculty Fellow at the University of Regina in the Faculty of Business Administration and Department of Psychology.
 After seven years in Regina, he returned to Guelph in 2020.
 He studies judgement and decision-making, especially risk-taking, personality and individual differences, health and well-being, and evolutionary theory.
 He is also a drumming ninja.